kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0014 Rules implementing the equal access to justice act of 1980.md

 \(c\) For purposes of this part, final disposition means the later of:

-\(1\) Under part 17 of this chapter and the AMS, the date on which the order of the Administrator is served;
+\(1\) Under [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md|part 17 of this chapter]] and the AMS, the date on which the order of the Administrator is served;

 \(2\) The date on which an unappealed initial decision becomes administratively final;